clay-most/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns a new array.

 2. What is the difference between a function and a method?

+    a method is like a function but it is part of an object.

 3. What is closure?

+     a closure is when a function within another function has accses to data from the parent even after it has finished running.

 4. Describe the four rules of the 'this' keyword.

+    window: in global scope "this" refers to the whole JavaScript program. implicit binding: when you use ".this" in a function whatever is before the dot is "this". new binding: when useing a constructor function "this" is the current instance of that object explicit binding: you can use explicit bindings to change what "this" is refering to

 5. Why do we need super() in an extended class?

+    it passes information from one level to the next and links them together.

 ## Project Set up